Eastleigh Museum Closure

 What is happening to your work with community groups?

-Although the museum will be closing to the public, we will still be running our Story Group Project, which will be held at the museum.
+Although the museum is closed to the public, we will still be running our Story Group Project, which will be held at the museum.

 What is the Story Group Project?